roman1e2f5p8s/kp_committee/README.md

 <div>
 <img src="examples/stop.png" alt="Seats selection to stop the committee" />
 </div>
 <b>Figure 1: Seats selection to stop the committee: an attacker would need to select seats 3 and 9
-in order to stop the committee (with obtained voting power of 25) at the minimum possible cost of 0.8.
+(green circles) in order to stop the committee (with obtained voting power of 25) at the minimum possible cost of 0.8.

 </b>

-To simulate committee overtaking, we simply change the ````mode````:
+To simulate committee overtaking, we simply change the ````mode```` argument:

 ```bash
 python3.9 main.py --n_nodes=10 --n_seats=10 --mode=overtake --data=random --latex